-By mid-December it’s likely you're feeling a little frazzled (to say the least).
-Yes, the festive season may be full of fun and frippery, but it can also be a challenging time.
-Which is why taking a pause to celebrate the winter solstice with a little reflection and connection is exactly my cup of eggnog.
+Yes, the festive season may be full of fun and frippery, but it can also be a challenging time when a lot of old "stuff" comes up.
+Could taking a pause to celebrate the Winter Solstice with a little reflection and connection be your new cup of eggnog?

-Simply put, the winter solstice occurs at one instant on the shortest day of the year.
+Simply put, the Winter Solstice occurs at one instant on the shortest day of the year.
 It is the moment at which, for the Northern Hemisphere, the sun is at its lowest position in the sky.
-So on Friday 21st December we’ll have the longest night.
-It may feel like winter already, but 21st December actually marks the first day of the new season (according to astronomy).
-Great news, right!?

 Create your own winter solstice ritual

 We may not think of traditions like our yearly Christmas office party, decorating the tree with baubles, or gathering with friends and family to gorge on turkey as rituals, but the act of performing any action or ceremony in a customary way like this is just that.
 The Solstice provides an opportunity to create a ritual that really serves your highest growth.

 Here are some ideas to create your own at-home ritual:

 'EMBRACE THE DARKNESS' RITUAL

 This is a super simple ritual you can do at home, without the need for any fancy crystals or smudge sticks.

 A RITUAL FOR BURNING AWAY THE OLD